iburzynski/jambhala/README.md

-# Jambhala: A Plutus Starter Kit
+# Jambhala: A Plutus Development Suite
 Jambhala brings a state of Zen to Plutus smart-contract development.
 * **Keep your project in sync with the `plutus-apps` library:**
   * With Jambhala, we don't need to maintain a central clone of the [plutus-apps](https://github.com/input-output-hk/plutus-apps) repository and use its associated Nix shell as the entry point for development of every project.